thevinayysharma/Frontend_Stuff/README.md

 # Frontend_Stuff
-This repo cotains various resources such as links, explainable frontend topics
+This repo contains various resources such as links, explainable frontend topics